REAtes/Comparing-Conversion-of-Bidding-Methods-with-AB-Testing/README.md

 3. Interpret the test results and determine if there is a statistically significant difference in purchase means between the control and test groups.

 ### Analysis of Results
-1. Discuss the test used and explain the reasons behind the choice.
-2. Provide recommendations to the client based on the test results.

 ## How to Use
 1. Clone this repository to your local machine.